Alfatist/JavaScript-Learning/readme.md

 16- Project numbers analyzer

 The coolest project, and the one I learned the most.
-I did like, 70% of project for myself; like, 70%
+I did 70% of project for myself; like, 70%
 I wanted to do, and 30% the teacher asked to do.